-- Were there injuries or deaths of more than one student, faculty members, or campus representatives? - Was more than one student impacted by a criminal act (mass violence, hazing, campus violence, terrorism, etc.)? - Was more than one student impacted by a disaster (natural disaster, riot, fire, etc.)? - Was there an occurrence involving members of the campus community that the Decision Group feels is a Campus Tragedy?
+- Were there injuries or deaths of a student, faculty member or campus representative? - Was more than one student impacted by a criminal act (mass violence, hazing, campus violence, terrorism, etc.)? - Was a student impacted by a disaster (natural disaster, riot, fire, etc.)? - Was there an occurrence involving members of the campus community that indirectly impacts the collegian members, which the Decision Group feels is a Campus Tragedy?

-SECTION C - INDIVIDUAL TRAGEDY OCCURRED
+SECTION C - CHAPTER TRAGEDY OCCURRED

-- 1. CST, RCS & RD, in conjunction with the Director: Chapter Advancement, Director: Standards and Director of Member Services (referred to as Decision Group), work through remainder of procedure. - 2.
-The Decision Group decides upon a nuanced support plan in response to the Individual Tragedy.
+- 1. SCDS/CDS, RCS and RD, in consultation with the Director of Member Services and Director: Chapter Support or Director Chapter Advancement, work through the remainder of procedure. - 2.
+The Decision Group decides upon a nuanced support plan in response to the Chapter Tragedy.
 They should consider each of the following support options: